cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/application-environments.md

 In addition, you can define your own environments from the _Account_ page, in the _Setting_ -> _Custom environment_ menu.

-Once the new environment is added, you will be able to see it in the list of supported environments when creating a new stack.
+Once the new environment is added, you will be able to see it in the list of supported environments when creating a new application.

 ### Understanding custom environments